Smokefree Baby and Me

 However, nicotine is just one of 4000 chemicals in cigarette smoke, so it’s much safer than smoking.

 For the best advice about NRT, talk to your doctor or local pharmacist – they can tell you exactly what medicines to use.

 E-cigarettes don’t produce as many harmful toxins as tobacco.
 They don’t produce carbon monoxide either (a poisonous gas from cigarette smoke which harms your baby).
 On the limited research available, they are safer than smoking cigarettes.

-go site Before thinking about e-cigarettes, you should first consider nicotine replacement products (NRT) that have been tested.
+Before thinking about e-cigarettes, you should first consider nicotine replacement products (NRT) that have been tested.

 What about smoking after the pregnancy? 😙